 This will reduce Bitcoin’s yearly inflation to 1.8%, in contrast, Gold’s yearly inflation averages 3%.
 Meaning that Bitcoin will become even more scarce than Gold after the next halving (this is why many people call Bitcoin “Digital Gold”).

-How many Bitcoins will be generated per day after the halving?
+How many Bitcoins will be generated per day after the reward reduction?

 At a block reward of 12.5 Bitcoins per block and block time of 10 minutes, miners are currently generating 1,800 Bitcoins a day.
 After the 2020 Bitcoin halving, this number will be reduced to just 900 new Bitcoins per day (6.25 BTC per block).

 How many bitcoins will there be at the time of the halving?